HenryQuan/Battery68/README.md

 ### Backstory for Android and Windows
 IOS has a build-in battery health so Android and Windows should also have one.

-## Mac Version??
+## Mac
-Maybe install Windows 10 with bootcamp and then use the windows program.
+~~Maybe install Windows 10 with bootcamp and then use the windows program.~~ Mac OS doesn't even tell you how much time remaining.
+That's why I have to write one by myself.